 Ovulation is the phase in a woman's menstrual cycle when an unfertilized egg is released from the ovary and travels through the fallopian tubes and into the uterus.
 This is the stage of the menstrual cycle during which pregnancy can occur, if the released egg is fertilized by sperm.

-This Hub will explain how to use the length of your menstrual cycle to determine when you may be ovulating.
-It also explains other ways of predicting and detecting ovulation such as tracking your basal body temperature, cervical mucus, or purchasing an ovulation kit.
+I will explain how to use the length of your menstrual cycle to determine when you may be ovulating.
+I will also go through other ways of predicting and detecting ovulation, such as tracking your basal body temperature, cervical mucus, or purchasing an ovulation kit.

 Here's an example:

-Use the chart below to determine when you're most likely to be ovulating, based on the length of your menstrual cycle.
-Find the length of your cycle in the left-hand column, and determine how many days after the beginning of your period you are ovulating, and when you're at your most fertile.
+Use the chart below to determine when you're most likely to ovulate based on the length of your menstrual cycle.
+Find the length of your cycle in the left-hand column to see how many days after the beginning of your period you will ovulate and when you're at your most fertile.

 Cycle Length (Days)

 Most Fertile Days